dataiap/dataiap/day2/README.md

 The dataset that we are working with is fairly large for a single computer, and it can take a long time to process the whole dataset, especially if you will process it repeatedly during the labs.

 Use the sampling technique we discussed in yesterday's lab!
 You can change the sampling frequency (`1000` yesterday) to change the size of the sample.
+Use `100` as a starting point, but realize the graphs we show are with sampling set to `1` (all rows are included).

 ## Introduction